 South Suburban College has more than 300 microcomputers housed at our main campus and University & College Center.
 These labs provide access to computer packages for word processing, database, spreadsheet, Internet access, programming and various discipline-specific study.
 Lab attendants are available to provide an orientation to equipment and other pertinent information, including assisting in operating hardware.

-Open lab (Room 3141) is available for students to work on class or individual assignments from 8 a.m. to 9:45 p.m., Mondays through Fridays and from 8 a.m. to 1 p.m., Saturdays.
+Open lab (Room 3141) is available for students to work on class or individual assignments from 8 a.m. to 9:45 p.m., Mondays through Fridays.
 Also, all of our classroom computers are available for open lab use.
-These times change each semester and are posted in each lab.